Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Syracuse vs. Georgetown BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's contest at Capital One Arena has the Syracuse Orange (6-3) matching up with the Georgetown Hoyas (5-3) at 11:30 AM (on December 9).
-Our computer prediction projects a 78-72 win for Syracuse, who is a slight favorite based on our model.
+Saturday's game at Capital One Arena has the Syracuse Orange (6-3) matching up with the Georgetown Hoyas (5-3) at 11:30 AM (on December 9).
+Our computer prediction projects a 78-72 victory for Syracuse, who is a slight favorite based on our model.

-Based on our computer prediction, Syracuse is projected to cover the spread (1.5) against Georgetown.
-The two teams are projected to come in below the 153.5 total.
+Based on our computer prediction, Syracuse is projected to cover the point spread (1.5) versus Georgetown.
+The two sides are expected to come in below the 151.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!